itzg/docker-minecraft-server/README.md

 > [This compose file](examples/docker-compose-mods-file.yml) shows another example of using this feature.

-> It is recommended to combine this option with `REMOVE_OLD_MODS=TRUE` to ensure the mods/plugins remain consistent with the file's listing.
+> It is recommended to combine this option with `REMOVE_OLD_FILES=TRUE` to ensure the mods/plugins remain consistent with the file's listing.

 ### Remove old mods/plugins

 When the option above is specified (`MODPACK`) you can also instruct script to delete old mods/plugins prior to installing new ones.
 This behaviour is desirable in case you want to upgrade mods/plugins from downloaded zip file.
-To use this option pass the environment variable `REMOVE_OLD_MODS=TRUE`, such as
+To use this option pass the environment variable `REMOVE_OLD_FILES=TRUE`, such as

-    docker run -d -e REMOVE_OLD_MODS=TRUE -e MODPACK=http://www.example.com/mods/modpack.zip ...
+    docker run -d -e REMOVE_OLD_FILES=TRUE -e MODPACK=http://www.example.com/mods/modpack.zip ...

 **WARNING:** All content of the `mods` or `plugins` directory will be deleted before unpacking new content from the MODPACK or MODS.